Vaccination for Grade 4 Pupils

 About the HPV vaccine

-Studies show that protection against HPV and its complications should last several decades.
-Nothing indicates that a booster dose will be required later on in life.
+Studies show that protection against HPV and its complications should last several decades, and nothing indicates that a booster dose will be required later on in life.

 What side effects are possible with HPV vaccines?